-Flint River Fresh is committed to supporting each school garden in ways appropriate to that garden’s particular needs.
-We believe the lessons offered in a garden are life changing for children of all backgrounds.
-Through the wonders of a garden, students experience hands-on lessons in: health, earth and life sciences, math, literacy, social science and community building.
+Flint River Fresh believes the lessons offered in a garden or on the farm are life changing experiences for children of all backgrounds.
+Through the wonders of a garden and farm visits, students experience hands-on lessons in: health, earth and life sciences, math, literacy, social science and community building.

 GARDEN TO CAFETERIA

-The Garden to Cafeteria program is a unique opportunity for students to grow fresh fruits and vegetables in their school gardens with the aim of supplying some of their harvest to the school cafeterias for use in breakfast, lunch, afterschool, summer, or weekend lunch services.
+We work with School Nutrition Departments to grow fresh fruits and vegetables in school gardens with the aim of supplying some of the harvest to the school cafeterias for use in breakfast, lunch, afterschool, summer, or weekend lunch services.